itcherny/data_scientist_toolbox_1/README.md

 courcera
 This is a read me file
 to test git skills
-Aline I wrote on my local computer
+A line I wrote on my local computer